What Are The Plants That Repel No-See-Ums?

 What are some examples of using these plants directly on the skin?

-Certain plants, like basil or lavender, can provide direct protection by rubbing their leaves onto your skin.
+Certain plants can provide direct protection by rubbing their leaves onto your skin.
 However, it’s necessary to carry out a patch test before you do to avoid possible skin irritations.
 Alternatively, you can also use essential oils derived from these plants, mixing them with carrier oils and applying it onto your skin.

 How effective are these natural methods compared to commercial repellents?